self-actuated/docs.actuated.dev/docs/expose-agent.md

 141.73.80.100
 ```

-Now imagine that your sub-domain is `agent.example.com`, you need to create a DNS A record of `agent.example.com=141.73.80.100`, changing both the sub-domain and IP to your own.
+Now imagine that your sub-domain is `agent.example.com`, you need to create a DNS A or DNS CNAME record of `agent.example.com=141.73.80.100`, changing both the sub-domain and IP to your own.

 Once the agent is installed, edit /etc/default/actuated on the agent and set the following two variables: